authsignal/authsignal-ruby/README.md

 ```

 ### Get Action
-Call get action after a challenge is completed by the user, after a redirect or a succesfull browser challenge pop-up flow, to decide whether to proceed with your operation
+Call get action after a challenge is completed by the user, after a redirect or a succesful browser challenge pop-up flow, and if the state of the action is `CHALLENGE_SUCCEEDED` you can proceed with completing the business logic.

 ```ruby
 response = Authsignal.get_action(